-If a settlement can’t be reached a trial will be held before a judge.
+When you cannot reach a settlement regarding the allegedly unpaid rent, a trial will be held before a judge.
 The trial is conducted in a formal manner and all evidentiary rules apply.
-At trial, the judge will review all of the evidence presented by both sides.
-At the conclusion of the trial, the judge will issue a judgment.
-In determining the amount of the judgment, the judge will offset the amount of rent proven to be due against the defenses and counterclaims of the tenant to the payment of such rent.
+The judge will review all of the evidence presented by both sides and, upon conclusion of the proceeding, issue a decision.
+In their determination, the judge will offset the amount of rent proven to be due against the amount the tenant is entitled to withhold based on their defenses and counterclaims.

-It is imperative that all tenants be aware of the fact that a judgment of possession after a trial does not necessarily result in the loss of the tenant’s home.
-As long as the tenant cures the alleged breach within ten (10) days after a judgment is issued against him he will not be evicted and will be allowed to remain in possession of his home..
+It is imperative that tenants be aware of the fact that a judgment of possession after a trial does not necessarily result in the loss of the tenant’s home.
+As long as the tenant cures the alleged breach within the 10 day period after a judgment is issued, the eviction will not occur and the tenant can remain in possession of their residence.

 The 10 day cure period does not apply in matters relating to owner-occupied properties, non-primary residences, nuisance actions and the termination of non-regulated tenancies.
 Holdover proceeding tend to be very complicated and time-consuming, so parties should speak with an attorney before deciding how to defend against their eviction.